jjanus12/oad_hol/lab01.md

 **Note**: You need a public IP address so that you can SSH into the running instance later in this lab.

 Scroll down to the SSH area of the page.
-Choose **Paste SSH Key** that you created earlier in Generate SSH Keys step.
+Choose **PASTE SSH KEYS** that you created earlier in Generate SSH Keys step.

 ![](images/lab01/img62006.png)